pfdubois/BridgeBidding/source/NoTrump.rst

 Stolen Bids
 ~~~~~~~~~~~

-A system for dealing with overcalls of our 1N opener, popular with intermediates, is
+A system popular with intermediates for dealing with overcalls of our 1N opener is
 called "stolen bids".
 I think it is
-correct to mention it here, even though I don't like it, as so many of your intermediate
+correct to mention it here because so many of your
-partners will think it is standard.
+intermediate partners will think it is standard.
+More advanced players will know how
+to play it but will be complaining that you should learn :ref:`Lebensohl <Lebensohl>`.

 - 1N (2a) X! means the same as if responder had bid the overcalled suit,
   up to 2♠.
 In other words, a double means, "He stole my bid!".
 In particular